-Stakeholder Section # Topic Comment Response B47(i)(xiii) Bushfire Management Plan B47(I) Environment Management Strategy In addition to the plans mentioned above which have been specifically used to meet the requirements of conditions, a number of other plans are referenced throughout the report, including: An Environmental Management Strategy A bushfire hazard and risk assessment A Field Development Protocol, including an Ecological Scouting Framework Case by case property management plans None of the above plans have been provided for consultation, and as such DAWE cannot provide comment on the adequacy of each plan, or whether or not the associated requirements have been met.
-DAWE 5.1 Species credits transitioned to ecosystem credits This section states that in the transition from the Framework for Biodiversity Assessment to the Biodiversity Offset Scheme, several species were moved from 'species credits' to 'ecosystem credits', including the EPBC Act listed Regent Honeyeater.
-It then states that as a result of that change, the subsequent credit liability for the species is zero.
-It is unclear why the credit liability has been reduced to zero.
-If credits for this species have transitioned from 'species credits' to 'ecosystem credits' then an updated credit liability should be calculated.
-Further justification should be provided if the credit liability remains to be zero as this calculation is inconsistent with the NSW development consent.
-Alternatively, clarity around which PCTs are associated with Regent Honeyeater habitat such that the offset liability would be met should be provided.
-Further description around the reduction to zero for credit requirements on particular species is provided in section 5.1.2 of the BMP.
+Stakeholder Section # Торіс Comment Response B47(i)(xiii) Bushfire Management Plan B47(l) Environment Management Strategy In addition to the plans mentioned above which have been specifically used to meet the requirements of conditions, a number of other plans are referenced throughout the report, including: An Environmental Management Strategy A bushfire hazard and risk assessment A Field Development Protocol, including an Ecological Scouting Framework Case by case property management plans None of the above plans have been provided for consultation, and as such DAWE cannot provide comment on the adequacy of each plan, or whether or not the associated requirements have been met.
+DAWE 5.1 Species credits transitioned to ecosystem credits Further description around the reduction to zero for credit requirements on particular species is provided in section 5.1.2 of the BMP.
 The calculation is not inconsistent with the NSW development consent as the consent requires the entities to be offset under the Biodiversity Offset Scheme.
 Under the scheme, existing BBAM credit requirements require a credit equivalency be completed for each credit type to determine a BAM equivalent.
 Under the BAM the Regent Honey Eater habitat is determined by an important areas map.
 No important areas for the species are mapped within the Project Area and accordingly no credit liability exists or can be calculated for the species.
 Therefore the credit liability was reduced to zero by the NSW government using a credit equivalency assessment in accordance with the BOS.